jedwards222/vpn/README.md

 5. Both hosts ping the server - successful
 6. Both hosts ssh into each other - successful
 7. Host disconnects and reconnects - is given new network IP address - successful
-8. Runnning testserver.sh on one client and testclient.sh on another client to ensure UDP/TCP connectivity
-9. To run testing scripts use ``testserver.sh <client ip> <port>`` and ``testclient.sh <server ip> <port>``
+8. Used Netcat for testing UDP and TCP

 ### Assumptions and Limitations

 1. The client hosts and server host must have root privilege.
+2. Running on linux client only.
+3. Running with Python 2.7
-2. The client hosts and server host must have scapy installed.
+4. The client hosts and server host must have scapy installed.
-3. No connection to outside internet yet (still working on NAT).
+5. No connection to outside internet yet (still working on NAT).
-4. The clients are not remembered when disconnecting and reconnecting.
+6. The clients are not remembered when disconnecting and reconnecting.

 ## Extra Credit